skyordona/Finals-Lab-Task-1/README.md

 # [Finals Lab Task 1 - Creating a Database Using MySQL Workbench](https://github.com/user-attachments/files/19641635/Finals.Lab.Task.1.-.Ordona.docx)
-- This portfolio is about learning MySQL basics through a multi-level company database.
-It includes tasks like writing SQL queries, creating table structures, and making an ER diagram or relational schema.
-The portfolio will also include SQL copies of the database and table structures to show how the database is built.

 ## Step by Step Process
 1. Create the `employees` table: